Sustainability interventions in nursing wards

 Intervention

-Replace sterile disposable suture removal sets with clean reusable materials.
+Replace sterile disposable suture removal kits with clean, reusable materials.

 Implementation approach

-• Refer to the approach for implementing a (reusable) product.
+• Look at the approach for implementing a (reusable) product.

 • Involve the Central Sterilisation Department (CSA) at an early stage and discuss the possibilities for cleaning and disinfection processes for the materials.